Kentucky’s Great American Oil Well

 Records gathered as part of a centennial celebration in 1929 “documenting the first commercially operated oil well in the United States” are preserved at the University of Kentucky Special Collections.

-However, another even earlier Kentucky well – reportedly drilled for brine in 1818 in what is now the Big South Fork National River and Recreation Area in McCreary County – also found oil that that was bottled and sold for medicinal purposes.
-As early as 1815 settlers in Wayne County had abandoned a brine well – because oil ruined it as a source of salt water.
+However, another even earlier Kentucky well reportedly drilled for brine and found oil.
+In 1818, Marcus Huling and Andrew Zimmerman drilled for it on Martin Beaty’s land in what is now the Big South Fork National River and Recreation Area in McCreary County and also found oil that that was bottled and sold for medicinal purposes.
+“The hole provided very little of the useless stuff, however, and was soon forgotten.”

 Still earlier, in Noble County, Ohio, drillers seeking brine near Caldwell in 1814 discovered oil – which they soaked up with rags, bottled and sold.
 The Caldwell chamber of commerce and the Ohio Oil and Gas Energy Education Program (OOGEEP) proclaim: